-Regulatory Approvals and Conditions to the Transactions (see page 69)
+Regulatory Approvals and Conditions to the Transactions (see page 68)

-In addition to the approval by Allscripts' stockholders of the Share Issuance and the Required Amendments, consummation of the Transactions is subject to customary closing conditions, including (a) the absence of certain legal impediments preventing or prohibiting the consummation of the Transactions, (b) the expiration or termination of applicable waiting periods, together with any extensions thereof, under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act"), which occurred at 11:59 p.m.
+In addition to the approval by Allscripts' stockholders of the Share Issuance and the Required Amendments, consummation of the Transactions is subject to customary closing conditions, including (a) the absence of certain legal impediments preventing or prohibiting the consummation of the Transactions, (b) the expiration or termination of applicable waiting periods, together with any extensions thereof, under the HSR Act, which occurred at 11:59 p.m.
 Eastern Daylight Time on May 30, 2008, and (c) the receipt by both Misys and Allscripts of certain tax opinions.

-Absence of Appraisal Rights (see page 69)
+Absence of Appraisal Rights (see page 68)